-Norfolk Carers Support (working name Norfolk Family Carers) is committed to protecting privacy and personal information gathered about individuals who engage with our organisation.
+Norfolk Carers Support, operating name Norfolk Family Carers, is committed to protecting privacy and personal information gathered about individuals who engage with our organisation.

-General Data Protection Regulations come into force on 25 May 2018 and will replace current data privacy laws.
-This will give you more rights as an individual and place greater obligations on organisations who hold your personal data.
+GDPR – General Data Protection Regulations came into force on 25 May 2018 replacing previous data privacy laws.
+The new regulations give you more rights as an individual and place greater obligations on organisations who hold your personal data.

 Individuals have the right to be informed so we will give you clear information about the way in which we use, store and share your personal information.

 This Privacy notice has been issued to provide this clear information about your rights in relation to the information we hold about you and the legal basis on which we use that information.

 Who we are

 Norfolk Carers Support is a registered charity (number 1155684) and company limited by guarantee (number 08565078).

 Norfolk Carers Support is registered as a data controller with the Information Commissioner for the United Kingdom.

 How we collect personal information

 This policy applies to information we collect about: